vikingeducation/project_todo_twilio/README.md

 ![Alt text](/app/assets/images/screenshots/rubycritic.png?raw=true "RubyCritic Stats")

 Tha majority of the dots are in the lower left quadrant, i.e. the [healthy closure region](https://github.com/chad/turbulence#hopefully-meaningful-metrics).
 I attribute that to single-purpose objects.
-One of my favorites is the `TaskSet`, which takes the responsibilty of defining sets of tasks away from `Task` model -- which should really only know about an individual task.
+One of my favorites is the `TaskSet`, which takes the responsibilty of defining sets of tasks away from the `Task` model, as the `Task` model should really only know about an individual task.
 It also makes for easy-to-understand view logic for rendering partials:

 ```erb
 <!-- app/views/tasks/index.html.erb -->